-- Volume of claims closed: The claim is closed when the train operator issues payment for a successful claim or when the passenger was informed that their claim was rejected. - Claims closed within 20 working days (percentage): ORR use 20 working days as a proxy for the one month target referred to in the National Rail Conditions of Travel. - Volume of claims approved: The volume of delay compensation claims closed where the passenger's claim has been successful and approved. - Delay Repay: The most popular delay compensation scheme is Delay Repay.
+- Volume of claims closed: A compensation claim is closed when the train operator issues payment for a successful claim or when the passenger was informed that their claim was rejected. - Claims closed within 20 working days (percentage): ORR use 20 working days as a proxy for the one month target referred to in the National Rail Conditions of Travel. - Volume of claims approved: The volume of delay compensation claims closed where the passenger's claim has been successful and approved. - Delay Repay: The most popular delay compensation scheme is Delay Repay.
 This is a national scheme train operators use to compensate passengers for delays.
 For those operators using the Delay Repay scheme, all ticket types are covered and passengers can make a claim for delay compensation whatever the cause of disruption.
 There are two types of Delay Repay schemes available. - Delay Repay 30 (DR30): Passengers can claim compensation if the train is delayed by 30 minutes or more.
 Passengers delayed between 30 and 59 minutes are entitled to 50% of the cost of a single ticket, and if the passenger is delayed by 60 minutes or more, the passenger is entitled to a 100% refund of a single ticket.
-If delayed 120 minutes or more the passenger can claim the cost of a return journey if they have a return ticket. - Delay Repay 15 (DR15): Passengers can additionally claim compensation if the train is delayed by 15 minutes or more.
+If delayed 120 minutes or more the passenger can claim the cost of a return journey if they have a return ticket. - Delay Repay 15 (DR15): In addition to the provisions included for DR30 as set out above, passengers can claim compensation if the train is delayed by 15 minutes or more.
 DR15 allows a passenger to claim 25% of the cost of a single ticket if they are delayed between 15 and 29 minutes. - Other schemes (traditional schemes): A small number of operators run other schemes which are different to Delay Repay.
 Often these schemes have different timeframes to be eligible, and compensation can vary between each scheme.
-Compensation may not be available if the delay is caused by an event outside the operators control. - A rail period is normally 28 days, or four weeks, for business reporting purposes and there are 13 rail periods in a financial year starting on 1 April.
+Compensation may not be available if the delay is caused by an event outside the operator's control. - A rail period is normally 28 days, or four weeks, for business reporting purposes and there are 13 rail periods in a financial year starting on 1 April.